 U.K. Prime Minister Boris Johnson made a deal with the EU on Thursday, which hinges on Northern Ireland applying a limited set of EU rules on some goods, with the U.K. only charging EU tariffs on goods passing through to EU markets.

 The deal now must be passed by the British Parliament on Saturday.
 However, Northern Ireland’s Democratic Unionist Party said it is opposed to the proposed agreement, making it uncertain if the deal will be approved.

 inched up 0.1% to 1.2897 as of 10:56 AM ET (14:56 GMT) while was up 0.2% to 1.1139.

 Meanwhile the U.S. dollar dipped, as traders remained cautious after data showed the impact of the trade war has taken its toll on China.

 China’s gross domestic product grew 6% annually in the third quarter, which was the slowest rate in 30 years.
 The news comes on the back of China trying to get more concessions from the U.S. before it signs a temporary phase 1 deal agreed on last week.

-The () against a basket of six major currencies was flat at 98.210 after shedding 0.2% overnight.
+The , which measures the greenback’s strength against a basket of six major currencies, was down 0.2% to 97.172.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.